SpiderOak/flowbot-github/README.md

+> Please Note: This project has not undergone a security review.

 # flowbot-github

 A [Semaphor](https://spideroak.com/solutions/semaphor) bot that responds to GitHub webhooks and posts a summary of those webhook events to Semaphor channels. `flobot-github` is based off the [flowbot](https://github.com/SpiderOak/flowbot) boilerplate.